Perform the public contract

 Example :

-A public procurement contract for the acquisition of supplies provides for an appointment to be arranged between the supplier and the purchaser to discuss the updating of equipment offered under a framework agreement one month before the anniversary date.
+A public procurement contract for the acquisition of supplies provides for an appointment to be held between the supplier and the purchaser to discuss the updating of equipment offered in the context of a framework agreement one month before the birthday.
 This meeting will allow to discuss possible substitutions from one model to another, within the limits of performance and price evolution provided for in the initial contract.

 Other possible changes